MiningMarsh/steamos-extensions/README.md

+# WARNING
+SteamOS 3.9 currently will not boot with these extensions, see [here](https://github.com/MiningMarsh/steamos-extensions/issues/5) for details and recovery instructions if your steam deck won't boot.

 # A SteamOS Extension System and a Collection of SteamOS Extensions

 This repo documents and provides an example set of extensions that utilize the